 (j) To stop ticket-touting names must be added to all tickets when booking.
 Tickets with ‘TBD’ or ‘TBC’ etc will be refused entry to the Sky Garden.

 (a) Entry to the Sky Garden is via the entrance on the south west corner of 20 Fenchurch Street, accessed via Philpot Lane.

 (b) Public access to the Sky Garden and its facilities is for valid entry pass holders and restaurant users only, during the published opening times.

-(c) Identification must be brought by each member of the party on the day of the visit and the identification must match the name on the reservation.
+(c) Physical identification must be brought by each member of the party on the day of the visit and the identification must match the name on the reservation.
+Walk-in guests who do not have a pre-booked ticket must show photographic identification.
 Access to the Sky Garden will not be given where the appropriate identification is not provided.

 (d) Access may not be given if the total capacity of the Sky Garden has been reached.